Girly Air Force: Characters

-Another Anima produced by Mitsubishi Heavy Industries, her designated call sign is "Barbie 04".
+An Anima with the call sign "Barbie 04".
 She flies a Mitsubishi F-2.
 She does not speak, and her actual appearance is unknown, as anyone seeing her beholds an image of the person they are currently thinking about the most; this effect occurs due to the instability of her central core, which acts as an empathic reflector.
 Additionally, she likes to dress up in lolita clothing.